tony-xlh/cordova-plugin-dynamsoft-barcode-reader/README.md

     }
     ```

-    The `onScanned` callback will return the frame resolution and barcode results.
+    The `onScanned` callback will return the frame resolution, frame rotation and barcode results.

 *  `stopScanning`